swluken/TouchTreeGrid/README.md

 This software can be downloaded at <a href="https://github.com/swluken/TouchTreeGrid">https://github.com/swluken/TouchTreeGrid</a>

-NOTE:  DEMO CODE WILL NOT WORK UNTIL CDN IS PATCHED ...
-REFER TO THREAD:
+<div style="color:red; font-weight: bold;">NOTE:  DEMO CODE WILL NOT WORK UNTIL CDN IS PATCHED ...
+REFER TO THREAD:</div>
       http://www.sencha.com/forum/showthread.php?271475-Today-nameMap.apply-error-in-sencha-touch-all.js-also-in-old-project!!

 See working Touch 2.2 Calendar Picker Demo with Chrome 29 Fix at: